iBelieveCJM/YOLOv3-Pytorch-Comments/README.md

 ### To learn how to build a YOLOv3

 I slightly simplify the original [repo](https://github.com/eriklindernoren/PyTorch-YOLOv3) and add the detailed comments on the main components of YOLO system.
-I mainly focus on four part of the YOLO:
+I mainly focus on the four parts of the YOLO:

 - How to prepare the inputs? ==> utils/datasets.py
 - How to bulid the targets for YOLO? ==> utils/utils.bulid_targets (function)